Consumer Bankruptcy Frequently Asked Questions

 What is the bankruptcy process?
 How long does it take?

 Once everything is verified and signed, an attorney will then file your bankruptcy for you.
 Once filed, a Chapter 7 bankruptcy will typically take four to six months before it is discharged.
-Once it is filed, we will receive the date and time of your meeting of creditors, which typically is about 30 days after filing your bankruptcy.
-This is a short meeting with you, the attorney, and the bankruptcy trustee.
+Once it is filed, I will receive the date and time of your meeting of creditors, which typically is about 30 days after filing your bankruptcy.
+This is a short meeting with you, the attorney and the bankruptcy trustee.
 Generally, no creditors will attend the meeting.
 During this meeting, the trustee will go over your bankruptcy petition to ensure its accuracy and will ask you questions about your petition.
 After this meeting, you will need to complete the personal financial management course, and in most cases you will obtain your discharge approximately 90 days after the meeting of creditors.

 What financial information is disclosed in a bankruptcy petition?